LIST OF PLACES:I–Z

 -

-Jehu anointed king and slew Jehoram I and Jezebel (2 Kings 9)
+Jehu II of Israel anointed king and slew Jehoram I and Jezebel (2 Kings 9)

 Wikipedia | Bible Dictionary | Bible Photographs | Bible Maps | Google Maps